 From the discussion, it was evident that the students were able to see why the data collection is biased and why it is important to avoid doing so.
 However, although they had started to conceive idea of randomization, they were still having difficulty to come up with a randomized way of collecting data.
-The following of activity 3.2.
+The following Dierdorp matrix analysis depicts the compatibility issue between HLT and ALT of activity 3.2.